 3. Black Inclusion Network

 The Black Inclusion Network’s mission is to support and advise its members – and Guidehouse as a whole – through cultural awareness and understanding that promotes hiring, retention, and career advancement around education, professional growth, and development.

 Black History Month (February)

 Each year the Black Inclusion Network commemorates Black History Month by celebrating the culture through a number of local office and firm-wide of events.
-For the past several years, the Inclusion Networks #NCIWillHelpSomeone theme has resulted in donation drives where employees have donated thousands of items and funds to support local organizations who help those less fortunate in their communities.
-The culture is showcased through events such as museum outings, trivia, food tastings, and movie/documentary viewings.
+For the past several years, the Inclusion Networks #NCIWillHelpSomeone theme has resulted in donation drives where employees have donated items and funds to support local organizations who help those less fortunate in their communities.
+The culture of the affinity group is showcased through events such as museum outings, trivia, food tastings, and movie/documentary viewings.

 4. LatinX Inclusion Network

 Guidehouse’s LatinX Inclusion Network provides professional and social networking for employees of Latinx descent and employees who want to learn more about Latinx culture.
 The LatinX Inclusion Network provides its members with professional development and support, as well as encourages network development both within Guidehouse and externally.
 The Inclusion Network aims to provide connections across the organization – geographically and across practice areas – to build relationships with each other, share ideas, and assist in professional and personal development.
 The Inclusion Network also strives to develop and maintain external partnerships with organizations that have similar goals.

 Hispanic Heritage Month (September 15 – October 15)